o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 });
 ```

-In this example, the transaction calls a single `SmartContract` method called `myMethod`.
-You can inspect the transaction by printing the JSON data to the console:
+In this example, the transaction consists of calling a single `SmartContract` method, called `myMethod`.
+You can inspect the transaction yourself by printing it out as JSON:

 ```ts
 console.log(tx.toJSON());
 ```

-This command outputs a massive JSON object with many fields, most of which are set to their default value.

-Instead, you can output transactions in a more human-readable, condensed format to print only the fields with actual content:
+If you try this, you see a massive JSON object with lots of fields, most of which are set to their default value.
+There's also a way to pretty-print transactions in a more human-readable, condensed format:

 ```ts
 console.log(tx.toPretty());
 ```

-Depending on the logic of `myMethod()`, this command prints something like the following:
+Depending on the logic of `myMethod()`, this could print something like the following:

 ```ts
 [